-If you’re here, you’ve likely read some of my writing and are probably wondering, “Who the heck is this Jason Gutierrez guy?”
+If you’re here, you’ve likely read some of my writing and might be wondering, “Who the heck is Jason Gutierrez?”

 That’s a question I’m honestly asking myself almost every day.
 But for the sake of giving you something to chew on, here’s the best possible answer I could come up with…

 I’m a pretty regular guy.
-I’m 28, engaged to a beautiful woman, a full-time engineer, and now a writer.
-My fiancé and I moved to Asheville, NC earlier this year (2017) after moving away from the god-awful traffic in Washington, DC.
+I’m 28, married to a beautiful woman, owner of two wonderful dogs, a full-time engineer, and now a writer.
+My wife and I moved to South Carolina this year (2017) after moving away from the god-awful traffic in Washington, DC.

 It’s been a pretty crazy ride, to say the least.
 I grew up an active kid involved in many different sports.
 I loved playing video games.
 And I thoroughly enjoyed math and science (mostly because I was awesome at it).

-I took an honest look at my life and my daily habits – they sucked, to say the least.
+I took an honest look at my life and my daily habits (which sucked, hard).
 I started adopting a bunch of good habits, slowly became a healthier person, and started enjoying life a hell of a lot more.

 Here’s a short list of the things I’ve accomplished so far:

-- Used diet and lifestyle choices to beat anxiety and take back control of my life (this was the lead domino that set everything else in motion)
+- Used diet and lifestyle choices to beat anxiety and take back control of my life (the lead domino that set everything else in motion)